Provider FAQs

 MA Prior Authorization and Precertification Requirements

 BCBSNE requires precertification for all acute (non-emergency) inpatient and observation admissions to hospitals or facilities on or before the first day of admission.
-Unplanned admissions can be submitted the first business day following admission.
+Unplanned admissions can be submitted on the first business day following admission.

-Please visit our Preauthorization page for more details.
+Please visit our preauthorization page for more details.

 • Hospice services